Tryops/track-playback-controller/README.md

 setTimeout(() => spotify.pause(), 5000);
 ```

-See `examples/main.js` and `examples/index.html` for a more detailed example.
+See the `examples` folder for a more detailed example.

 ## Notice for Spotify
-Spotify only works when an access_token from an authenticated Spotify Premium account is supplied (access_token given for scope of playing tracks) and a Spotify application is registered.
+Spotify only works when an `access_token` from an authenticated Spotify Premium account is supplied (access_token given for scope of playing tracks) and a Spotify application is registered.
 This must be done seperately like with https://github.com/jwilsson/spotify-web-api-php for example.

+Also see [here](https://developer.spotify.com/documentation/web-playback-sdk/quick-start) and [here](https://developer.spotify.com/documentation/web-playback-sdk/reference/#playing-a-spotify-uri) for further information on Spotify.